tytydraco/yessleep/out/Theres_something_wrong_with_my_dream_house.md

 My jaw dropped as my mouth gaped in surprise.
 I could hear her breath whistling through her clenched red teeth and quickly clamped my jaw shut.

-I could taste her musky, sulfurous breath on my tongue and started to feel sick.
+I now tasted her musky, sulfurous breath on my tongue and started to feel sick.

-This was not part of my plan.
-I was angry, shocked, and nauseous, but I was left with no choice as she got up from her squeaking chair and ushered me out of her room.
+This was not part of the plan.
+I was angry, shocked, and newly nauseous, but I was left with no choice as she got up from her squeaking chair and ushered me out of her room.
 My arms were promptly filled with loose papers and another copy of her agent card, on top of a single folder labeled “Previous Owner’s Additional Information.”

 With a slight push I was out, and the door then shut behind me with a resounding thwack.
 The immediate sound of a lock being turned echoed down the unending corridor to both the left and right of me.
 I ambled my way out of the building feeling foggy and unsettled.